SJUACM/COVID-19-Data-Analysis/README.md

   - Upload the downloaded dataset into Google Colab by clicking the File icon on the top left then click "Upload to session storage"

-  - Copy and paste all the code below to the first cell in Google Colab
+  - Copy all the code below and paste it in the first cell in Google Colab
   ```python
   # Necessary imports